-So, then why can we sometimes pick up much larger objects?
+So, how is it possible that we can sometimes pick up much larger objects, like a penny?
 That’s simply a matter of the size of the surface area in contact.
-Ordinarily our fingers don’t match the shape of an object’s surface.
+Ordinarily, our fingers don’t match the shape of an object’s surface.
 Our fingertips are not smooth.
-If we touch an object, the total area of direct contact at the nano-scale is very, very small.
+If we touch an object, the total area of direct contact at the micro-scale is very, very small.
 With such a small contact area, the total bonding force between the surfaces is also small.

-If instead your fingers were flat and polished, then they could pick up a much heavier object which also had a flat and polished surface.
+If instead, your fingers were flat and polished, then they could pick up a much heavier object, which also had a flat and polished surface.
 Or, by pushing our fingers hard against a non-flat, non-polished surface, we can cause our skin to partly conform to that object’s shape, at least temporarily.
-In that case the total area of contact is much larger, so the total force of the weak chemical bond between the surfaces is also much larger.
-Push your finger against a staple, or against hairs and large dust-grains, and suddenly they can be lifted.
+In that case, the total area of contact will be much larger, so the total force of the weak chemical bond between the surfaces will also be much larger.

 Try pushing your finger against a staple, or against hair strands and large dust-grains.
 You’ll see that they can be lifted easily.

 Which common surface employs this trick for sticking to objects?
 Adhesive tape.
 The surface of the tape is not rigid.
 It is much more like a liquid and can easily change shape, especially down at the micro-scale.
 And because of this, whenever an object is placed against it, an enormous amount of the tape’s surface actually touches the object.
 The tape surface-molecules don’t necessarily have a larger bonding force.
 It’s just that a lot of the molecules are flexible enough to fit into the tiny gaps on the surface of the object.